Retro spoiler alert: “Soylent Green is People!”

 It’s Not Ads, it’s the Ad Experience!

-- Takeaway – Most adblocker users are not zealots against the idea of digital advertising entirely.
+- Takeaway - Most adblocker users are not zealots against the idea of digital advertising entirely.
 Some are asking for a better ad experience.
-According to Hubspot research, 68% of adblockers state they are willing to view ads “if they are not annoying”.
+According to Hubspot research, 68% of adblockers are willing to view ads “if they are not annoying”.

 Publishers should consider testing offers and options with their visitors to find out what level of engagement or ad experience they prefer.
 Options include but are certainly not limited to paid subscriptions to ad-free content, sponsored ad-free passes, ad-lite options, email or social sign-ups, and more.
 Publishers should review and improve the overall ad experience to avoid pushing more visitors to adopt adblocking.